peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-20 Three Days Grace.md

 People approach Lysanderoth as he's sitting imposingly on a bench
 - Three people with huge spikey grey slugs coming out of their brains attack him all at once
-- Situation looks dire as he calls for help and no one answers, then a tall figure in a triangle hood approaches
+- Situation looks dire as he calls for help and no one answers, then a tall [[NPC/Triangle-Hood Figure\|figure]] in a triangle hood approaches
 - The [[NPC/Priest\|priest]] appears and startles the attackers with his booming voice

 Meanwhile: